Canon AE-1 camera

 The AE-1 was offered with either the FD 50mm f/1.4 S.S.C. of the FD 50mm f/1.8 S.C. lenses.
 Although intended as a fully automatic entry level camera the AE-1 had sophisticated features and abilities and would accept all of Canon’s F Series lenses.
 When the AE-1 was introduced the FDn lenses were still three years in the future but it worked flawlessly with them.
 Of course, having no mirror lockup facility, lenses that extended back into the mirror box, such as the FL 19mm f/3.5 cannot mount n the AE-1.
 FL lenses could also mount on the AE-1 but to use the built in light meter readings had to be taken with the camera stopped down and of course the aperture had to be set by hand.

 The shutter was two horizontally travelling cloth curtains timed and controlled electrically.
 Shutter speeds were 2 seconds to 1/1000th of a second.
-X and B settings were included and an electronic self timer was included with flashing LED to indicate operation.
+X and B settings were included and an electronic self timer was activated by pushing the Electronic Self-Timer Lever (located under the shutter button) forward.
+This revealed a flashing LED to indicate that the timer was engaged.

-Flash sync was via a hit shoe on top of the prism housing or the PC Socket on the front of the camera.
+Flash sync was via a hot shoe on top of the prism housing or the PC Socket on the front of the camera.
 More about that below.

-The viewfinder screen has a microprism focusing area in the center with a split image for accurate focus.
-Along the right edge was an f/stop scale and the meter needle indicate the f/stop for the shutter speed chosen.
+The viewfinder screen has a round microprism focusing area in the center of the screen with a split image in the middle of that for accurate focus.
+Along the right edge was an f/stop scale and the meter needle indicated the correct f/stop for the shutter speed chosen.
 The shutter speed was not indicated in the viewfinder.
-A flashing red M indicated the camera was set in automatic mode and a flashing red LED indicated that there was not enough light.
+A flashing red M in the upper right corner indicated the lens was set in manual mode and a flashing red LED in the lower right corner indicated that there was not enough light.
+At the top of the scale is a two part red area.
+The lower part is for lenses with a minimum f/16 aperture and the top part is for lenses with a minimum f/22 aperture.
+If the meter needle is pointing to this area there is too much light for proper exposure.

 The light metering system used an SPC (Silicon Photo Cell) mounted just above the eyepiece and sensitivity was averaged over the viewfinder area with emphasis on the center portion.
 Canon called this Center Weighted Averaging.

-The lens could be stopped down to check depth of field and also to allow for stop down metering.
+The lens could be stopped down to check depth of field and also to allow for stop down metering with the Stopped-Down Lever if one is using FL or Canonflex lenses lenses.

-Film speeds that could be selected were from ISO 25 to 3200.
+Film speeds that could be selected were from ISO 25 to 3200 which covered any film the target user would come across.
+Outside this range films were definitely “special purpose” products.

 With the AE-1 the venerable mercury cell was done away with and the camera used a 6 volt alkaline battery such as the 4LR44.
 Presumably a voltage regulating circuit was employed to compensate for declining voltage as the battery aged.